vxbinaca/archive-env-NG/FAQ.md

 __Do you make money off this?__

 No. It actually costs me money.
-Please donate to the Internet Archive instead.
+Please donate to the Internet Archive.
+I am however [accepting tips from Ko-Fi](https://ko-fi.com/T6T7GRVR).

 __How do you save all these videos?__